todddeluca/todddeluca.github.io/_posts/2014-03-07-understanding-find.md

 which has at least one side effect.
 That is a mouthful, but we can break it down.
 Let's look in more detail at what this expression is.

-### Atomic boolean expressions
+### Atomic Boolean Expressions

 Find has three types of simple boolean expressions:

   - Options.
 Always return true and have no side effects.
-They affect overall operation of find rather than operating on specific paths.
-An example is `-maxdepth`, which tells find to only descend so many levels deep in the directory tree as it iterates.
+They affect overall operation of `find` rather than operating on specific paths.
+An example is `-maxdepth`, which tells `find` to only descend so many levels deep in the directory tree as it iterates.
   - Tests.
 Have no side effects and return true or false.
 Tests operate on individual paths.
 For example the `-name` expression tests whether the